Broshan2022/terraform-deep-dive/README.md

-# AWS and Azure Infrastructure automation using Terraform
+# AWS and Azure Infrastructure automation using Terraform1